zestones/yacms-client-template/README.md

 1. Click **"Use this template"** → **"Create a new repository"**
 2. Add your `PAT_TOKEN` as a secret in your repository settings for GitHub Actions
+3. Update the workflow file in `.github/workflows/request-build.yml` to set your repository name
-3. Edit files in `yablocks/` to customize your content
+4. Edit files in `yablocks/` to customize your content
-4. Add your assets to `public/`
+5. Add your assets to `public/`
-5. Push to `main` branch to trigger deployment
+6. Push to `main` branch to trigger deployment

+## Workflow Configuration

+There is two things to configure in the GitHub Actions workflow file located at `.github/workflows/request-build.yml`:

+1. **Repository Name**: Update the `repository` field in the workflow file to point to your repository.
+2. **Client Payload**: Update the `client-payload` field to match your repository name.

 > [!IMPORTANT]
-> Of course update the workflow file in `.github/workflows/` to match your repository name (replace the repository `zestones/yacms` to your username/repo name).
+> Make sure to set the `PAT_TOKEN` secret in your repository settings.
+This token is required for the workflow to trigger builds in the YACMS central repository.

-## Folders
+## Folders Structure

 | Folder      | Description                                        |
 | ----------- | -------------------------------------------------- |